sakura-internet/panel_color_widget/README.md

 - `Min height (Percentage)`: Minimal font-size to use.
 This value is a percentage relative to the available height.
 - `Max height (Percentage)`: Maximal font-size to use.
 This value is a percentage relative to the available height.
+- `Decimals`: Number of decimals to use for number values.
+Empty for using all the available decimals.

 ## Wiring